ngowri15/Spring-Boot-Projects/SPRING BOOT BATCH API FOR ADDING BOOK DETAILS/Readme.md

-# dboperations
+# SPRING BOOT BATCH API FOR ADDING BOOK DETAILS

-This is a SpringBoot application built to achieve the CRUD operations using MySQL DB.
+This is a Spring Boot Batch API for adding book details to MySQL DB.